Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 The green terminal: a new standard of sustainability

-The new generation of terminal generation also sets ecologically new standards and becomes a central component for a sustainable port industry.
-The main driver is the electrification: HRL systems and the associated driverless transport vehicles are fully electrically and eliminate the local emissions of CO2, nitrogen oxides (NOx) and fine dust caused by diesel machines.
-The combination with renewable energies can be achieved.
-The huge roof area of a high-bay warehouse is ideal for the installation of photovoltaic systems that supply the terminal with green electricity and potentially make it into an energy-plus system, and the environmental impact is drastically reduced.
-Since the operation takes place fully automatically in a closed or encapsulated system, the yard can be dispensed with.
-This not only reduces energy consumption, but also minimizes light pollution.
-Likewise, the noise pollution for neighboring urban areas is significantly reduced – a decisive advantage for ports in an urban location.
-Finally, the immense area efficiency makes a direct contribution to environmental protection, since it reduces the need for ecologically questionable and expensive land acquisition projects by fillings.
+The new terminal generation also sets new ecological standards and will become a central building block for sustainable port management.
+The main driver is electrification: High-bay warehouse systems and the associated driverless transport vehicles are fully electric, thus eliminating the local emissions of CO2, nitrogen oxides (NOx), and particulate matter caused by diesel engines.
+Combining them with renewable energies makes CO2-neutral operation possible.
+The vast roof area of a high-bay warehouse is ideal for the installation of photovoltaic systems, which supply the terminal with green electricity and can potentially even transform it into an energy-plus system.
+Furthermore, the environmental impact is drastically reduced.
+Since operations are fully automated in a closed or encapsulated system, comprehensive lighting of the yard is no longer necessary.
+This not only reduces energy consumption but also minimizes light pollution.
+Likewise, noise pollution for neighboring urban areas is significantly reduced – a decisive advantage for ports in urban locations.
+Finally, the immense land efficiency makes a direct contribution to environmental protection, as it reduces the need for ecologically questionable and expensive land reclamation projects through embankments.

 Strengthening the combined transport network